SEAS Translational Fellows

 Week of April 20, 27: First update, meet with Sam, Chris, or Ivy

 April-May TBD: Tour of Columbia Startup Lab and first Happy Hour Meeting.

 Week of September 12: Midpoint Presentations evaluated by Faculty members, Entrepreneurship Advisory Board Members, and Executives in Residence Columbia Technology Ventures

 March, 2018: Final pitch to Faculty members, Entrepreneurship Advisory Board Members, and Executives in Residence from Columbia Technology Ventures

-2. Conduct 50 new customer interviews per year (agreed upon by group on March 28)
+2. Conduct 50 new customer interviews per year (agreed upon by group)